 An interesting fact about the Drudge Report is that beneath its frozen-in-time appearance, its ad targeting software is razor-sharp.
 Or as one writer put it, “the site is like a 1995 Ford Escort with a 500-horsepower advertising engine under the hood.”

 Marketing problems based on assumptions

 The old adages about not judging a book by its cover, ASSUMEing, or getting fooled by appearances are all true.
-Your marketing copy should reflect this sentiment.
-That is, the tone and word choice should not be decided upon by committee or popular trends.

 The two most important factors for churning out copy that sells are first, knowledge of audience and second, knowledge of product.
 If your copywriter(s) have a good grasp of both, then you need not worry about the opinions of outsiders.